Shop Flooring Choices

 Epoxy Coatings

-Our epoxy slip-resistant floor coatings can be applied in a variety of different-sized areas.
-This flooring option is easy to care for as well as cost-efficient.
-It can be custom matched to achieve a look that complements your commercial auto repair shop space, if desired.
+Our epoxy slip-resistant floor coatings can be tailored for different-sized spaces.
+This option is cost-efficient and low-maintenance, with the possibility of customization to achieve a look that matches your commercial auto repair space.

 Quartz Coatings